Tip 1: Write a Restaurant Business Plan

 You’ll need funding from start to finish with your business.
 Incorporation, office space, supplies and vendor fees are just a few of your expenses.

-Most small Canadian restaurant businesses are funded from a variety of sources, including the owner’s personal savings, small business loans, personal loans, lines of credit, and more.
+Most small Canadian restaurant businesses are funded from a variety of sources, including the owner’s personal savings, small business funding, personal funding, lines of credit, and more.

 Tip 5: Select a Business Name